sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ### Tales of Cyrodiil
 Tales of Cyrodiil adds 14 quests for you to embark on.
 The quests are not of epic scales, but more of a... local scale.
 You will deal with commoners, nobles and the underworld with their little problems, like adventurers always do.
 These adventures are inspired by some of Daggerfall's side quests you can get from innkeepers and shopkeepers.
 Unlike Daggerfall, the Tales of Cyrodiil are unique and not randomly generated. <br /> https://www.nexusmods.com/oblivion/mods/48792

-### Dark Brotherhood Continued
-This mod allows you to continue taking contracts for the Dark Brotherhood after you have completed the dark brotherhood questline.
-Arquen now actually trusts you with more important jobs then running from Bravil to Cheydinhal! <br /> https://www.nexusmods.com/oblivion/mods/25689

 ### Hoarfrost Castle
 Sitting high on a bluff above the steepest part of the Orange Road is Hoarfrost Castle.
 The keep and castle yard rest at the foot of the Jerall Mountains proper - at the edge of the snowfall.
 The yard is almost always half-covered with snow, ice and frost.
 The windswept keep tower provides an unsurpassed view over the Great Forest, the Heartlands, and the Nibenay basin: from Bruma, to Chorrol - to the Imperial City itself.
 Hoarfrost Castle is a cold place, but the roaring pit fire in the great hall always served to bar the chill from the keep itself.
 The keep and castle grounds played host to a chapel, graveyard, stables, master bedroom, dining chamber, kitchen, basement, smithy, servant's and guard's quarters, mage's study and workshop, display hall, and of course the warmest part of the keep: the great hall.
 A hive of activity and an outpost unto itself.

 At least, this was the case until the castle's previous occupants were lost to some malevolent force that rose up within the keep.
 Rumour has it that only the Castle Steward survived to tell the horrific tale; and is now willing to give ownership of the castle up to whoever proves powerful enough to wrest control of the keep from whatever monstrosities now dwell inside.
 He keeps a solitary watch over Hoarfrost Castle's gate; waiting for some brave soul to come, and offer their help. <br /> https://www.nexusmods.com/oblivion/mods/14714